kaegi/bluetooth-serial-port/README.md

-# bluetooth-rs
+# bluetooth-serial-port

-Rust library for interacting with the Bluetooth stack.
+Rust library for interacting with the Bluetooth stack via RFCOMM channels.

-Currently very simple; just enough to provide a MIO-based BluetoothSocket struct and connect() to an already-paired Bluetooth device.